Boston Architectural College

 Story by Michelle Ameno

 The BAC is pleased to announce the launch of a Master of Design Studies in Design for Human Health (MDS-DHH), a new degree program designed to provide students with the knowledge to assess and design private, public, and community environments based on the human dimensions of physical activity, cognitive performance, and psychological well-being.

-This program (available in August, 2014, for the Fall 2014 semester) is a post-professional graduate degree based on a low-residency model that provides students with specialized knowledge and skills related to the design of the built environment and landscapes for the explicit purpose of preserving human health.
-Candidates who complete this program will be able to assess and design private, public, and community spaces based on the human dimensions of physical activity, cognitive performance, and personal wellbeing.
+This program (available for the Fall 2014 semester) is a post-professional graduate degree based on a low-residency model that provides students with specialized knowledge and skills related to the design of the built environment and landscapes for the explicit purpose of preserving human health.
 The MDS-DHH utilizes an interdisciplinary approach that merges biological and social sciences with design skills that will better serve those who have suffered a traumatic injury, have been compromised as a result of disease or chronic illness, or have diminished capabilities as a result of natural human development or aging processes.

-Dak Kopec joins the School of Design Studies at the BAC as the Director of Design for Human Health.
-Dak holds a doctorate degree in Environmental Psychology with a concentration in perception and design, and two master's degrees, one in Architecture and another in Community Psychology.
-Dak's most notable accomplishments include several journal articles and the completion of three books: Environmental Psychology for Design; Health, Sustainability and The Built Environment; and Evidence Based Design: A Process for Research and Writing.
+Dak Kopec joins the School of Design Studies at the BAC as the director of Design for Human Health.
+Dak holds a doctorate degree in environmental psychology with a concentration in perception and design, and two master's degrees, one in architecture and another in community psychology.
+Dak has published several journal articles and three books: Environmental Psychology for Design; Health, Sustainability and the Built Environment; and Evidence Based Design: A Process for Research and Writing.